PointLoc: Deep Pose Regressor for LiDAR Point Cloud Localization: Experiments

 \subsection{Results on the Oxford Radar RobotCar}

 The Oxford Radar RobotCar dataset \cite{Barnes2020TheDataset} is a radar extension to the Oxford RobotCar dataset \cite{Maddern2016}, providing data from dual Velodyne HDL-32E LiDARs and Grasshopper2 monocular cameras.
 The ground truth poses are obtained by a NovAtel SPAN-CPT ALIGN inertial and GPS navigation system (GPS/INS). \PAR{Dataset Description} The data were gathered in January 2019 over thirty-two traversals of a central Oxford route, and the duration and distance of each traversal are $\sim$32mins and $\sim$9.05km respectively.
 The resolution of a captured RGB image is $1280 \times 960$, and each point cloud has $\sim$21,000 points.
 We observe that the dataset is large-scale, covers various weather conditions and has moving objects like people and cars in the scenes, all of which have significant influence on the accuracy of relocalization task, and therefore it is quite challenging.
 Since there is a timestamp misalignment between camera and LiDAR sensors, we synchronize timestamps with scripts and interpolate (GPS/INS) measurements to coincide with the ground truth poses.
+For time synchronization, the FPS (Frames per Second) of camera is 16HZ and the FPS of LiDAR is 20.02 HZ.
+Therefore, for every timestamp of the camera images, we collected the corresponded point cloud by searching the closest timestamp from the LiDAR point clouds.
+Like MapNet and AtLoc, the missing GPS/INS data is handled by interpolating values from visual odometry data which is provided by the Radar RobotCar.
 We report the training and test sequences we used from the Oxford Radar RobotCar in Table~\ref{tab:dataset_radar_robotcar}.